-Roxithromycin is used to treat and prevent bacterial infections.
+Roxithromycin is an antibiotic used to treat and prevent bacterial infections.

 Take roxithromycin regularly as directed with a glass of water.
+You can take it with or without food.
 Keep taking it until the course is finished, even if you start to feel better.

 Take the missed dose as soon as possible and continue as directed.